Table of Contents

 It is easy to forget who your target audience is when you’ve been marketing your particular product or service for a long time.
 You get caught up with what you want to sell them and when you want to sell to them – ignoring their pain points, what problems they need to solve, when they are comfortable to take the next step in the buyer’s journey, and more.
 You simply forget why you are doing what you do – your customer.

 So how do you keep your ideal customer at the center of everything you do?
-Empathy mapping.
+Empathy maps.

 Simply put, empathy mapping helps to keep your customer and their wants and needs at the center of your marketing strategy.

 An empathy map is a tool that represents a particular customer segment or buyer’s persona.
 It is a document, or sometimes a visual, that lays out what you need to know about your customer to effectively market to them.

 The empathy mapping process helps your team gather and organize customer information in a single place.
 The process also helps to identify potential knowledge gaps.
 If your team struggles with completing the empathy map, it is a sign that more research is needed.

 Since the purpose of the empathy map is to paint a picture of your customer, there are a few elements that every map includes.
 It is best to have an empathy mapping session with several team members to ensure you paint a complete picture of your customer, how they are and not just how you want to see them.

 It is important to recognize what your customer’s situation is and daily experiences.
 Who do they spend their time with at work or at home?
 What are they thinking – both positive and negative?
 What are they worrying about?
 What are they hearing from family and friends, co-workers and customers?
 What are they saying and doing on a daily basis?
 Where are they getting their information from?
 What are their goals?